VFPX/nfJson/README.md

 # nfJson

-**Provides a set of fast performance, reliable and easy to use Json functions using pure VFP.**
+**A set of fast performance, reliable and easy to use Json functions using pure VFP.**

 Project Manager: Marco Plaza